ion727/C/sorting-algorithms/README.md

 ## Files:
 - `merge-sort.c`: The main C file containing the merge sort algorithm implementation.
-- `merge-sort`: The compiled binary of `merge-sort.c`.
+- `merge-sort.exe`: The compiled binary of `merge-sort.c` for Windows.

-## Code Breakdown:
+## Options:

-### `main` function:
-- Handles the input parsing and memory allocation for the array and sorted output.
+- `-h` and `--help` print a usage manual to stdout.
-- Calls the `sort` function to begin the sorting process.
+- `-v` visually represents the sorting process.
+Implies `--delay 50` unless overriden.
-- Prints the sorted array and the runtime after sorting.

-### `sort` function:
-- Recursively splits the array into two halves until the base case (array of length 1) is reached.
-- Merges the sorted subarrays back together in sorted order.
-- Prints the current state of the array before and after the merge operation.

-### Memory Allocation:
-- The program dynamically allocates memory for the input array (`args`) and the sorted array (`sorted`).
-- It checks for memory allocation failure and terminates with an error message if necessary.

-### Output:
-The program displays the current state of the array at each recursive step of the merge sort, so you can visualize the sorting process.

-### Runtime:
-The program calculates the runtime of the sorting process and prints it at the end.
-The runtime is measured in seconds and is printed with a precision of six decimal places.
+- `--delay time` sets a delay of <ins>time</ins> milliseconds between each frame of the sorting process.
+Overrides the delay from `-v`.

 ## Notes:
-- The program uses the `usleep()` function to create a delay between printing updates, so that the process can be visually tracked.
-- The program works with any integer input and can handle a wide range of values.
+- The program _*can*_ sort multi-digit & negative numbers, but fails to represent them when the `-v` option is included.
+- Make sure to place the numbers to sort **before** the options.
+Placing options before or in the list will replace final numbers with zeros.

 ## Current Identified Issue(s) in merge-sort.c:
-- Visual tracking misalligns in the presence of multi-digit numbers.
+- Visual tracking misalligns in the presence of multi-digit numbers (including negatives).

 ## Coming Soon:
-- `-h` and `--help` flags for information.
-- `-d` and `--delay` flags to set a delay (currently 500 ms by default).
+- Reading/writing to/from file.

 ## Author:
 ion727